Ahmed-yasser86/Ahmedrix-Educational-Platfrom-Ecosystem/README.md

     API->>API: "Saved to database"
 ```

-**What happened:** Student sends message → Traffic cop routes to Server1 → Server1 tells Redis → Redis tells all servers → Other students get message → Server asks boss to save it forever

----

-## 6.4 What Happens During a One-on-One Video Call
+## 9.4 What Happens During a One-on-One Video Call

 ```mermaid
 sequenceDiagram